-The purchase card may be used for subscriptions such as magazines, journals, and technical data.
-Cardholders shall ensure that a subscription does not automatically renew.

-3.3.2 Telecommunications Charges

-The purchase card may be used for monthly cellular airtime, monthly pager service and other recurring telecommunications charges, as long as the fiscal year total for each type of service does not exceed the micro-purchase threshold for services purchased on the open market.
+- a.
+Subscriptions: The purchase card may be used for subscriptions such as magazines, journals, and technical data.
+Cardholders shall ensure that subscriptions do not automatically renew. - b.
+Telecommunications Charges: The purchase card may be used for monthly cellular airtime, monthly pager service and other recurring telecommunications charges, as long as the fiscal year total for each type of service does not exceed the micro-purchase threshold.
 If the aggregate amount exceeds the micro-purchase threshold in a fiscal year this service shall be referred to the servicing acquisition office for issuance of a contract.

-3.3.3 Construction Services

-The purchase of construction services including but not limited to, construction, alteration, or repair (including dredging, excavating, and painting) of buildings, structures, or other real property shall not to exceed \$2,000 aggregated within a fiscal year.
+- c.
+Construction Services: The purchase of construction services including but not limited to, construction, alteration, or repair (including dredging, excavating, and painting) of buildings, structures, or other real property, shall not to exceed \$2,000 aggregated within a fiscal year. - d.
+Training Courses: The purchase card may be used to acquire training courses for individual or group training.

-3.3.4 Training Courses

-Training courses for individual or group training.
 In accordance with DOC Human Resource Bulletin #076, How to Request Training and Development via the Commerce Learning Center (CLC), all cardholders shall have an approved Standard Form 182 Authorization, Agreement and Certification of Training prior to purchasing training.
-Customized training programs shall not be acquired using the purchase card.

-3.3.5 Business Cards

-The purchase card may be used to acquire business cards through the mandatory Federal Supply Schedule contract.

-3.3.6 Conference Registration Expenses

-The purchase of conference-related expenses such as registration fees (provided meals and/or lodging are not included), meeting spaces, audio and video equipment, or rental of booth space are authorized using the purchase card.
+Customized training programs shall not be acquired using the purchase card. - e.
+Business Cards: The purchase card may be used to acquire business cards through the mandatory AbilityOne sources. - f.
+Conference Registration Expenses: The purchase of conference-related expenses such as registration fees (provided meals and/or lodging are not included), meeting spaces, audio and video equipment, or rental of booth space are authorized using the purchase card.

-Cardholders shall not use the purchase card to pay for registration fees if conference registration includes meals and/or lodging.
-The DOC travel card is the appropriate method of payment for conference registration fees that include travel-related charges.
+Cardholders shall not use the purchase card to pay for registration fees if conference registration includes meals and/or lodging; the DOC travel card is the appropriate method of payment for conference registration fees that include travel-related charges.
+See Travel Management Division, Travel Charge Card Program Handbook for exceptions.

-3.3.7 Parking of Government Owned or Government Leased Vehicles

-The purchase card may be used to purchase commercially available parking spaces for Government Owned and GSA Leased vehicles.
-Payment for monthly parking spaces is authorized if the amount does not exceed the micro-purchase threshold.
-If the aggregate amount exceeds the micro-purchase threshold in a fiscal year, the requirement shall be referred to the servicing acquisition office.
+g.
+Parking for Government Owned or Government Leased Vehicles: The purchase card may be used to purchase commercially available parking spaces for Government owned and GSA leased vehicles.
+Payment for monthly parking spaces is authorized if the aggregate amount does not exceed the micro-purchase threshold.
+If the aggregate amount exceeds the micro-purchase threshold in a fiscal year, the requirement shall be referred to the servicing acquisition office for issuance of a contract.